 It is well known that construction work is a dangerous occupation, but not everyone knows that the construction industry is responsible for more than 20% of workplace deaths in the United States.
 According to the Bureau of Labor Statistics, there were 31 fatal Pennsylvania construction accident injuries in 2017.
-Clarion County construction worksite accident attorneys know that even when construction accident injuries are not fatal, they can be debilitating and life changing for the injured victims and their families.
+Construction worksite accident attorneys know that even when construction accident injuries are not fatal, they can be debilitating and life-changing for the injured victims and their families.

 Injury risks unique to construction sites